 NCAA player eligibility rules may require a specific notation or medical waiver form related to hormone therapy in connection with a medical transition.
 Student-athletes seeking assistance with this process should contact the Department of Sports Medicine at 434 - 982 - 5450.

-For questions about housing options, please contact Housing and Residence Life (email: email@example.com).
+For questions about housing options, please contact Housing and Residence Life (email: firstname.lastname@example.org) or visit the Inclusive Housing FAQ.
 The University strives to assign housing consistent with a student’s gender identity.
-In addition, the University offers a number of upper class options designated as “open housing” for students who wish to request roommates regardless of their sex or gender identity.
+In addition, the University offers a number of first-year and upper class options designated as “open housing” for students who wish to request roommates regardless of their sex or gender identity.
 For more information regarding open housing options, see: Open Housing Options at UVA.

 Sex-specific facilities at the University, such as restrooms and locker rooms, are available to individuals based on their gender identity.
 In addition, LGBTQ Student Services at UVA maintains an interactive map which identifies a variety of single-stall and gender-neutral bathrooms throughout UVA, the Medical Center, on the Corner, Downtown Charlottesville, and other nearby areas.
 In addition, many All-Gender Restrooms have been marked around Grounds; look for the signage.